 The simulated secondary faults can belong to different groups where the faults from different groups have different probability distributions for position and orientation relative to the primary fault.
 This is regulated by sub-commands under the command <simulation-settings>.
 Each simulation setting can apply to one or several primary faults, and the same primary fault can belong to several simulation settings.
 When the latter is the case, a fraction is specified for each simulation setting telling the relative fraction of the secondary faults belonging to the primary fault that follows this specific simulation setting.
 If for instance there are two simulation settings for primary fault F1, one with fraction specified to 1.0 and the other with fraction 2.0.
 Then if 30 secondary faults are associated to F1, 10 of them will get their parameters from the first simulation settings, and the 20 others from the second one.
-If not all primary faults are covered by some specific simulation setting will then apply to all primary faults that are not covered by any of the other simulation settings.
+If not all primary faults are covered by some specific simulation setting, at least one simulation setting must be specified with no primary fault name.
+This simulation setting will then apply to all primary faults that are not covered by any of the other simulation settings.
 If no simulation setting without a primary fault name is given, it means that the primary faults that are not associated with any simulation setting will have no secondary faults.